Research has shown that transferring between two institutions is no easy feat—especially for those starting at a community college.

 Transfer return on investment, however, is strong—these students pay more on average, retain and graduate at higher rates, and are cheaper to recruit, he points out.
 Prospective transfer students "should not be taken for granted by four-year institutions," Booth argues.

-The four-year institutions that will be best positioned to receive transfer students are those that invest in academic pathways to minimize credit loss, provide well-conceived transfer event strategies throughout the year to communicate timelines, and offer resources to navigate the application process, Booth explains (Matthews, Washington Post, 3/15).
+The four-year institutions that will be best positioned to receive transfer students are those that invest in academic pathways to minimize credit loss, provide well-conceived transfer event strategies throughout the year to communicate timelines, and offer resources to navigate the application process, explains Booth (Matthews, Washington Post, 3/15/18).

 Next in Today's Briefing